ekmett/cadenza/README.md

 ```

 `./gradlew run` defaults to `examples/add.za`, which counts to 20,000,000.
-The launcher prints `Result: ...`.
+The launcher prints `Result: ...` for integers, Booleans, and functions.
+Integer
+literals can be arbitrarily large; returned functions display as `<function/N>`
+without being invoked.
+Diagnostics go to stderr and failures return a nonzero
+exit status.
+Use `--` before a filename that begins with a dash.

 The language is still a prototype: use the
 explicitly typed syntax in `add.za`, `fib.za`, and `collatz.za`; `fibRec.za`
 contains an older, untyped syntax that the current parser does not accept.